 Engaruka Community Initiative Organization (“ENCO)” is a charitable, not-for-profit, Tanzania registered non-governmental organization dedicated to improving the livelihoods and well-being of vulnerable women and children of rural Maasai communities through health, education, and economic empowerment programs.
-Engaruka operates in the Arusha region of Tanzania, particularly in Monduli, Ngorongoro and Longido districts.
+Engaruka was founded in 2016 and operates in the Arusha region of Tanzania, particularly in Monduli, Ngorongoro and Longido districts.
 Though we focus primarily on women and children, we recognize that educating men is necessary for the well-being and empowerment of women and children.
 Consequently, we also provide educational services to men.

 Mission and Vision

 Mission: ENCO provides health, education and economic empowerment services and programs to improve the lives of vulnerable women and children in rural Maasai communities.

 Vision: Healthy, educated, gender equitable, economically viable, and environmentally sustainable Maasai communities in Tanzania.

 Martha is Maasai and obtained her B.S. in Sociology from the Catholic Univ. of Eastern Africa, Nairobi.
 She worked for the Maasai Women Development Organization (MWEDO) for 8 years as the Education Program Officer and Program Manager.
 At MWEDO she coordinated scholarships for more than 500 pastoralist girls, coordinated the MWEDO girl’s secondary school, and managed an adult literacy program for > 6000 women.
 After leaving MWEDO in 2016, Martha established ENCO and Engaruka English Medium Primary School (EEMPS).
 Martha also serves as the Manager of EEMPS and the liaison to the Maasai Education Foundation.